Rasshua/Transferring-WP-site-to-new-hosting/README.md

 3. Ability to import the dump of WP database to new database (for example, via phpMyAdmin)
 4. Ability to perform SQL queries on new database (for example, via phpMyAdmin)

-## 3. Activities on the old site hosting
+## 3. Copying the site from old hosting to the local machine

 ### 3.1.
 Creating a full copy of the site files on the local machine